CoderJ01/python-computer-games/05_Hangman-Flowchart/README.md

 ## Purpose
 This is a demonstration on how to design the game "Hangman" with Python.
 With respect to introductory Python programming, "Hangman" is a complex game to create.
 Thus, the utilization of a flowchart is helpful in constructing said game.

-COPYRIGHT DISCLAIMER: This flowchart was scanned from the book.
+COPYRIGHT DISCLAIMER: The flowchart was scanned from the book.
 I don't own the rights to it.
 This is for educational purposes only.

 ## Topics Covered
 * ASCII art